vlsalina/large-social-media-app-client/design-plan.md

 **\*\*** Requirements **\*\***
 User requirements:
-(1) users should be able to register for an account (2) users can log into account
-(3) users can open and read articles
-(4) users can like articles
-(5) users can leave comments or replies to an article (6) users can save articles to a reading list
-(7) users can change their username
-(8) users can change their password
-(9) users can change their email
-(10) users can create an article
-(11) users can upload and attach an image to an article they authored (12) users can subscribe to an author they like
-(13) when subscribed to an author(s), user should be able to see the latest 10 articles by an author(s) in their main feed (14) users can see the 10 latest articles written to Large (15) each article is tagged with ONE of the following topics: (a) technology, (b) money, (c) business, (d) productivity, (e) psychology, (f) mindfulness, (g) art
-(16) users can see a filtered list of articles by topic (17) users can direct message an author
-(18) user should not be able to favorite their own articles
+done (1) users should be able to register for an account done (2) users can log into account done (3) users can open and read articles done (4) users can like articles done (5) users can leave comments or replies to an article done (6) users can save articles to a reading list wip (7) users can change their username wip (8) users can change their password wip (9) users can change their email done (10) users can create an article cncl (11) users can upload and attach an image to an article they authored done (12) users can subscribe to an author they like done (13) when subscribed to an author(s), user should be able to see the latest 10 articles by an author(s) in their main feed cncl(14) users can see the 10 latest articles written to Large done (15) each article is tagged with ONE of the following topics: (a) technology, (b) money, (c) business, (d) productivity, (e) psychology, (f) mindfulness, (g) art done (16) users can see a filtered list of articles by topic cncl (17) users can direct message an author done (18) user should not be able to favorite their own articles

 Conventional requirements:
-(1) users should be able to view the most optimized layout on any device (2) buttons should be interactive, having a static and a hover state
+done (1) users should be able to view the most optimized layout on any device cncl (2) buttons should be interactive, having a static and a hover state

 **\*\*** Implementation **\*\***
-(1) There should be a user collection
-(2) there should be an articles collection
-(3) there should be a replies collection
+done (1) There should be a user collection done (2) there should be an articles collection done (3) there should be a replies collection

 **\*\*** Screens **\*\***
 done (1) login screen